rstudio/keras3/docs/dev/reference/quantizer_abs_max_quantize_grouped_with_zero_point.md

 # Grouped asymmetric absolute-maximum quantization

 Quantizes a 2D tensor in row groups.
 Each group receives a scale and zero point for every output column.
+Groups are formed along the first axis, the input or contracting dimension.
+Asymmetric quantization is useful for weight distributions that are not centered around zero.

 ## Usage